UBC-GEOB472-Spring2020/jeanlouis/Lab2/readme.md

 ## Collaboraion Session

 Through collaboration multiple factors came to mind.
-The basemap was originally dark and did not put enough emphasis on the water.
-Further the symbols were only symbols.
+The basemap was originally dark and it was pointed out to me that this did not put enough emphasis on the water.
+Further the symbols were origianlly circles.
 The GeoJSON data from the departent of fisheries did not contain percent cover of invasive species.
-If this was provided the use of circles instead of symbols may be useful.
+If this was provided the use of circles instead of symbols may be useful, as size could be represented in the circle size.
 Thus in both cases I shifted my map to better account for the specifics of the data.

+I used multiple sources for assistance, most significantly the Mapbox tutorials.

 Acceess Map Here: https://ubc-geob472-spring2020.github.io/jeanlouis-web/Lab_2_Stations.html